shenef/Boktai-Speedrunning/src/zoktai/any.md

 Equip ![][icon_dash] Dash, ![][icon_flame] Flame, ![][icon_earth] Earth and ![][icon_dynamite] Dynamite.
 Proceed through the ↘️ exit, light all the torches to open the gate.

-Avoid the cockatrices in the next rooms, then light the torches on the moving platforms.
+Avoid the Cockatrices in the next rooms, then light the torches on the moving platforms.
 Have <=8 sunlight to enable the solar walkways in the next room.

 Use ![][icon_dynamite] Dynamite on the wall here in this room:
 ![](./assets/images/garb_of_darkness_room.webp)

 Get the ![][icon_garb_of_darkness] Garb of Darkness armor, then equip it and ![][icon_magic_sword] Magic Sword.
-Raise AGIL to 21, put remaining stat points into STRG.
+Put all stat points into STRG.

 Break the wooden blocks and proceed through the ↗️ exit.
-After the rooms with skeletons, proceed up the stairs and refill energy.
+After the rooms with Skeletons, proceed up the stairs and refill energy.

 ### Trap: Lich